 Be easily onboarded and trained on new processes

-If you don’t already use an accounting-specific workflow management system, chances are you are frustrated, working inefficiently, and inadvertently letting clients and work fall through the cracks.
+If you don’t already use an accounting-specific practice management system, chances are you are frustrated, working inefficiently, and inadvertently letting clients and work fall through the cracks.

-But workflow management tools organize how your processes are set up, performed and tracked.
-And workflow management tools with email integration, like Karbon, organize your firm’s internal and external communications as well.
+But practice management tools organize how your processes are set up, performed and tracked.
+And accounting practice management software with email integrations organize your firm’s internal and external communications as well.

 Ultimately, choosing a solid, accounting-specific workflow management tool will keep you and your team organized, helping you to work efficiently, boost productivity and provide clients with true value.

 Leverage expertise and experience